 UPSC IAS 2026 mains exam | August 21, 2026 |

-The total number of UPSC civil services 2026 vacancies for the different posts like IAS, IFS, IPS, IRS, etc. will be mentioned in the notification pdf.
+The total number of UPSC civil services 2026 vacancies for the different posts like IAS, IFS, IPS, IRS, etc. are mentioned in the notification pdf.
 Go through the table below to know the UPSC CSE exam vacancies.

 Year | UPSC Vacancies |